AriFordsham/GHCWiki/nested-cpr.md

 ### Degradation exploration and explanation

-The following section is partly outdated, as with a fix (do not mess with the unfolding in WorkWrap if no wrapper is being added) and the case-to-body flow, no Allocation degradation is found any more!

 At one point, I thought that a major contributor to increased allocations is nested-CPR’ing things returning `String`, causing them to return `(# Char#, String #)`.
 But removing the `CPR` information from `C#` calls has zero effect on the allocations, both on `master` and on `nested-cpr`.
 It had very small (positive) effect on code size.
 Will have to look at Core...